nevakrien/Turing-compiler/README.md

 length does seem to  matter a lot.
 I am thinking this is related to branch prediction, or the instruction cache. essentially the compiled code has a major advantage because it is stored in Li and not Ld. the order of the unrolled loops seems to not be relevent.

+## tmc1 VS tmc0
+tmc1 is still under devlopment!!!

+from what I seen the code_proning only really matters for when state order is paticularly bad. having it reordered so that the first states apear first has a significant speed advantage. removing dead code has basically no effect...

 # notes for devs
 the make test/bench system deletes the compiled files. since everything compiles under a second its not an issue. if this is not desirble test.py and other python tests would work by themselves.